vedp007/Agentic-Content-Assistant/README.md

 ## License

-This repository is submitted as an interview assignment project.
+This repository is submitted by Ved N. Patil.